-LBI Foundation have developed, refined and tested the implementation of the IMPACT Program for educational settings.
+LBI Foundation have developed, refined and tested the whole-of-school implementation of the IMPACT Program for educational settings.
 This is captured through the Resilient IMPACT Community Development Stream.

-Resilient IMPACT grows the capacity of young people, who need an extra helping hand, to:
+Across an educational community, Resilient IMPACT grows the capacity of young people, who need an extra helping hand, to:

 Achieve their best, be resilient and make an impact in their life.

 Resilient IMPACT does this by

 Young people within educational settings are presenting with increasing levels of diversity and complexity of needs and behaviour.
 Resilient IMPACT embraces both student diversity and complexity through:

 - Personalising the growth process through intentional support and coaching, as matched to student need and context.